-Melisa Eyuboglu is a psychotherapist in training at the Private Therapy Clinic.
-She completed her bachelor’s degree in Psychology at the University of East Anglia (Upper Second Class Honours) and a master’s in Mental Health Studies from King’s College London (Distinction).
-She aims to complete her doctorate and become an HCPC registered Counselling Psychologist.
+Melisa Eyuboglu is a Trainee Counselling Psychologist at the Private Therapy Clinic and the NHS.
+She completed her bachelor’s degree in Psychology at the University of East Anglia and a master’s in Mental Health Studies from King’s College London.

-Melisa primarily uses Cognitive Behavioural Therapy (CBT) to help her clients overcome various issues such as depression, anxiety, phobias, and panic attacks.
+Melisa primarily uses Cognitive Behavioural Therapy (CBT) to help both adults and children overcome various issues such as depression, eating disorders, anxiety, phobias, and panic attacks.
 CBT is an evidence-based approach and is recommended by the National Institute of Health and Care Excellence (NICE) for treating these disorders.
 Melisa works collaboratively with her clients to identify their negative automatic thoughts and core beliefs, subsequently using cognitive restructuring techniques to shift these into more balanced perspectives.
 These are then reinforced with the help of gradual exposures and behavioural experiments.

 Having been born in Belgium with Puerto Rican and Turkish heritage, Melisa is committed to providing a culturally competent practice, recognising that there is no one-size-fits-all and each client is unique with diverse therapeutic needs.
 As a result, she utilises a person-centred approach as a foundation for her modalities, highlighting the importance of a strong therapeutic relationship to ensure a warm, non-judgmental, and confidential consultation.